ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 The entity is an extended concept of the endpoint defined in Section 2.1 of [](#RFC7285).
 An entity is an object with a (possibly empty) set of properties.
-Every entity is in one [YRY only one?]
-[Jensen: every single entity can only be in one domain.] domain, such as the IPv4 domain or the
-IPv6 domain, and has a unique address [YRY: locator or identifier] [Jensen: "address" is consistent with the "Entity Address" section].
+Every entity is in one and only one domain, such as the IPv4 domain or the IPv6 domain, and has a unique address.

 ## Entity Domain

-An entity domain is a family of entities.
-Examples are the Internet address domains (see [](#inet-addr-domain) and the PID domain (see [](#pid-domain)) that this document will define.
+An entity domain is a set of entities.
+Examples of domains are the Internet address domains (see [](#inet-addr-domain) and the PID domain (see [](#pid-domain)).
+This document will define the domains precisely below.
 <!-- An additional example is the proposed domain of Abstract Network Elements
 associated with topology and routing, as suggested by [](#I-D.ietf-alto-path-vector). -->